Garrett Park, Maryland: Education

 The Washington Japanese Language School (WJLS, ワシントン日本語学校 Washington Nihongo Gakkō), a supplementary weekend Japanese school, has its school office at Quinn Hall of the Holy Cross Church in North Bethesda, adjacent to Garrett Park.
 The WJLS holds its classes in Bethesda.
 The institution, giving supplemental education to Japanese-speaking children in the Washington DC area, was founded in 1958, making it the oldest Japanese government-sponsored supplementary school in the U.S.

 Transportation

 The only state highway serving Garrett Park is Maryland Route 547.
 MD 547 connects the town with Maryland Route 355 to the west and Maryland Route 185 to the east, which both provide connections to Interstate 495 (the Capital Beltway) and to Washington, D.C.
+The former B&O railway, which was instrumental in the town's inception, still serves the community as the MARC commuter rail.
+The Garrett Park station is on the Brunswick Line, between Union Station, DC, and Harper's Ferry, WV.